 Note – Of course, our review and rating of this ride should all be taken tongue in cheek, the ride is a pleasant boat ride through an attraction filled with colorful and fun scenes depicting happy children accompanied by an insanely catchy and repetitive song.
 No one will be traumatized and kids will not fear returning to theme parks.
 It’s just very weird and the song is seriously annoying, which freaks us out a little.
 But really it’s fun to be freaked outright?

 This is Disney’s first Afterlife Simulator, They have not got around to building the second sim, the Heaven Sim, and plans are on hold for a purgatory simulator.
 However, It’s a Small World gives you a brief 15-minute glimpse of what awaits you in Hell!

 The Horror starts almost Straight away as the “song” starts up and does not desist from the repeated ditty of “It’s a Small World After all” over and over again in a high-pitched child choir voice.
 After 15 minutes of the song you will be quite insane and the thought of the eternity of this that awaits anyone banished to the underworld in the next life if is enough to turn even the biggest Sinner completely straight!

-This terrifying ride was first conceived for the worlds fair in 1965 and apparently, nearly didn’t happen, Imagine that!
-A year later Disneyland California’s door was darkened with the spectre of the New it’s a Small World ride and it has been scaring adults and children alike to this day, at Anaheim, along with versions at Florida, Paris, Hong Kong, and Tokyo, only Shanghai has avoided this terrible fate!
+This terrifying ride was first conceived for the World’s fair in 1965 and apparently, nearly didn’t happen, Imagine that!
+A year later Disneyland California’s door was darkened with the specter of the New it’s a Small World ride and it has been scaring adults and children alike to this day, at Anaheim, along with versions in Florida, Paris, Hong Kong, and Tokyo, only Shanghai has avoided this terrible fate!

 The Ride loading area is outside and you board the boat and get ready to head off into the underworld.